 }

 This interface is saying, hey the label prop and the icon prop are both strings.
-Now, whenever I use this Button component, if I’m using VSCode, my IDE will yell at me to remind me to add in the label prop and icon prop.
-It will also tell me that they must be strings.
+Now, whenever I use this Button component, if I’m using VSCode, my IDE will yell at me to remind me to add in the icon prop.
+It will also tell me that it must be a string.

 As you can see in the above image, I’ve imported the Button component to use in my React App.
 It has a red squiggly line.
 When I mouse over the Button component watch the magic happen:

-Now I know I need to enter in a label and icon prop and they must be strings.
-I’m smarter than VSCode (sort of) so I know I can remove the curly braces and replace them with double quotes like this:
+Now I know I need to enter in the icon prop and it must be a string, I can use the quick fix option and update my button like this:

 Want to learn more about Typescript?
-Check out this post about building with WordPress and Typescript.
+Check out this post about setting up a WordPress project to use Typescript with ESLint.

 Let’s take the code below in isolation to see what I mean: